 Make your own blouse with our free pussy bow blouse tutorial

-If you liked Mark’s flamenco skirt then make yourself a wrap skirt
+If you liked Mark’s flamenco skirt then have a go at our easy wrap skirt pattern.

 Week 7 – 80’s week